aliceliveprojects/little_blue_pi/README.md

 ### get-file
 **write**
-long write: utf-8 buffer: string: name of file (from set-dir)
+long write: utf-8 buffer: string: name of file in the directory of 'set-dir'

 **read**
-response: 0 - 100: buffer transfer progress
-response: -1: ready: no current operation
-response: -404 not found
-response: -403 forbidden
+reads the filename given in write

 **notify**
+reads the file.

 string chunks of buffer

 buffer contains: